Rock Radio Heaven (C)

 Died: November 22, 2008

-Stations: WALL Middletown, N.Y., WPLJ New York
+Stations: WALL Middletown, New York, WPLJ New York

 GENE CHENAULT

-Died: February 23, 2010
+Died: February 23, 2010, Tarzana, California

 Also known as: His birth name was Lester Eugene Chenault

-Notes: Owned KYNO, Fresno, Calif., when he crossed paths with Bill Drake.
+Notes: Owned KYNO when he crossed paths with Bill Drake.
 He teamed with Drake in 1965 to launch KHJ, one of the most successful stations in the history of Top 40 radio.
 In 1974, Chenault and Drake founded Drake-Chenault Enterprises to syndicate radio formats.
 Chenault handled the business side and Drake the music programming of the company's formats, which were distributed first in reel-to-reel tapes and later by satellite.
 The duo also syndicated radio specials documenting the history of pop music, including "The Top 100 of the Sixties" and "The Golden Years."
 The company was sold to Wagontrain Enterprises in 1986.
 Died of lymphoma.

 ROGER CHRISTIAN